harmony-one/h/progress/rikako-hatoya.md

+2024-11-18 Mon: Continued working on implementing listen notes API.
+Figured out how to download twitter videos+broadcast as mp4 file.

+---

-2024-11-17 Sun: Started looking into listennotes API.
+2024-11-17 Sun: Started looking into listen notes API.
 Looked into more video context processing/analysis tools for better transcription.

 2024-11-16 Sat: Continued testing different [transcription models](https://cloud.google.com/speech-to-text/docs/transcription-model) (latest_long, default, video, etc).
 Word Error Rate (calculated with jiwer library) seems to be the lowest with "latest_long" so far but the rate is still high (41.74%), currently looking into post-processing of transcript.